ibm-garage-ref-storefront/storefront-tekton/README.md

 ## a) Common Setup IBM Prevail 2021
+You must run all of these setup tasks in order:

 | Aspect | Description | Estimate |
 | --- | --- | --- |